lshannon/spring-cloud-data-flow-setup/README.md

 https://cloud.spring.io/spring-cloud-dataflow/

-To take advantage of this framework, a SCDF Admin server needs to be running (and integrated) with a supported platform.
-In the case of this sample, that runtime is PCF.
+To take advantage of this framework, a SCDF Server needs to be running (and integrated) with a supported platform.
+In the case of this sample, that runtime is PWS (a managed PCF running on AWS).

-This is a quick sample to get the Spring Cloud Dataflow (SCDF) Admin Application running on PCF.
-There is scripts for PWS (version of PCF running on AWS managed by Pivotal) and for PCF running on one of it's supported platforms (Azure/GCP/AWS/vSphere/Open Stack).
-The difference with these scripts is the PWS script sets up the required services as well installs the Admin.
-For the generic PCF script, the required services need to be created prior to running the script.
+This is a quick sample to get the Spring Cloud Dataflow (SCDF) Server running on PWS.

 The best option, if you host a PCF installation of your own, is to use the following tile.
 It sets up everything required and is kept in sync with the SCDF roadmap: